GeirGrusom/WebShard/README.md

 Known issues
 ============

-There is currently some issues with the IoC container closing itself when it really shouldn't.
+* There is currently some issues with the IoC container closing itself when it really shouldn't.
+* POST data is not deserialized, so currently POST doesn't work unless the controller does all the hard work.